asanchez75/europeana_shapes/shapes-def/doc/external/Aggregation.md

-## Shapes Definitions for ore:Aggregation class
+## Shapes definitions for ore:Aggregation class
 *This document was generated from the [shapes file](../../src/main/resources/etc/edm/shapes/external/Aggregation.ttl)*
+> This shape gathers all constraints that apply to a ore:Aggregation class

 The following table shows an overview of the contraints divided per property: